Team Elementary School

 In Minnesota, I started out teaching German as a foreign language to high school students.
 After joining the Twin Cities German Immersion school (the only full-immersion German charter school in the Midwest) in 2006 as a second grade teacher, I knew that I had found my calling: teaching elementary-age students in a German immersion setting.
 I have taught there ever since.
 For three years I also served on the School Board to help shape the direction of a unique educational program that enjoys strong support from the parent community.
 In my spare time I like to ride my bike, visit my family in Germany or my grandchildren in California and read historic fiction novels.

 I was born in Lueneburg, Germany and grew up in the beautiful small town of Radevormwald in North Rhine-Westphalia.
-I received my German Elementary and Middle/High School credentials from the University of Wuppertal and have over 6 years of experience as an Elementary School Teacher with Grades 1-4 as well as teaching English and History at a German Middle/High School (Realschule).
-As part of my Elementary School experience I had specific responsibility for planning, developing and teaching the Science and English curriculum for Grades 1 and 2 over three years.
+I received my German Elementary and Middle/High School credentials from the University of Wuppertal in the subjects English, German and History and have over 9 years of teaching experience as an Elementary, Middle and High School teacher.
+As part of my Middle and High School experience I was a department leader for the grades 5-10 at a German Realschule.
+I was responsible for equipment acquisition (books, teaching materials, movies and other “learner oriented” aids for teaching) and mentoring other teachers in instructing outside of their primary subject area.

 A continued interest in history and different cultures led me to research local Jewish history in Germany.
 I actually became a tour guide for students of all ages at the Jewish Museum of the “Alte Synagoge Wuppertal” before I came to the United States.

-After being an assistant teacher in 3rd grade at GAIS, I am very excited about becoming a first grade teacher.
-I immediately fell in love with the IB philosophy and the teaching approach behind it.
+After starting as an assistant teacher in 3rd grade at GAIS and an additional year as a first grade teacher, I am very excited about returning to teaching Middle School students.
+I immediately fell in love with the IB philosophy in 2013 and the teaching approach behind it.
 I’ve always been convinced that teaching and learning should not be limited to single lessons and content, but be seen as a holistic process, always connected to a focus on the school’s core values such as respect, tolerance and responsibility.
 This in turn helps the students develop their own, individual personality for their next steps in life, developing – besides an excellent academic education – strong morals and values for our society and world.
-The German language immersion program not only helps students to grow up bilingually, but in connection to a multicultural environment it helps them gain international cultural understanding and respect, which will help them throughout their lives.

-In my free time I mostly enjoy hiking or swimming with our Labrador “Maisy”, as well as camping, playing or watching soccer, tennis, playing the guitar and reading.
+In my free time I enjoy hiking or swimming with our Labrador “Maisy”, as well as camping, playing and watching soccer, playing the guitar and reading.
+Often you will find me on the racetracks around the Bay Area – as a former racecar driver and racing instructor I still enjoy Kart Racing whenever I have the time.

 Hallo zusammen / hello everybody!
 My name is Florian Busch and I am very happy to be part of the GAIS team starting with the school year 2014/2015.
 I was born and raised in Bonn, Germany, and as a child, often went to summer camps – an activity I enjoyed so much, that I decided I wanted to be one of those child care workers that had made possible so many wonderful moments of my childhood.